plwie/shuttle-bus-simulation/README.md

 Please Read this first
 ```
 * Nattanan and Pinyanun are using the same folder
-* The files in the group member's name folder in the testing code folder is not using in main.go (Just shown the responsibility of each member)
+* The files in the testing code folder is not using in main.go (Just shown the responsibility of each member)
 * The files using in main.go are kept lib folder
 ```